totten/githubtest/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

+(To check an item, place an `x` in the appropriate box.)

  - Schema
    - [ ] This patch does not manipulate schema.
+(CK-NO-SCHEMA)
-   - [ ] This patch does manipulate schema.
+   - [ ] This patch modifies the schema for new installations.
+(CK-INSTALL-SCHEMA)
-   - [ ] The schema is correctly initialized for new installations.
+   - [ ] This patch defines an upgrade for the schema of existing installations.
+(CK-UPGRADE-SCHEMA)
+ - Impact
+   - [ ] This patch impacts user training.
+(CK-TRAINING)
-   - [ ] The schema is correctly modified during upgrades.
+   - [ ] This patch impacts public APIs.
+(CK-API)